The Horrific Reality of Catastrophic Failure

 As has been mentioned, it’s up to you and your company to examine and identify single points of failure—and other weak spots—in your infrastructure.

 A firm grasp of where vulnerabilities most often occur (housing, hardware, ISP, software, and data) will give you a better understanding of you own system’s limitations, flaws, and gaps.

 While you can’t prepare for (or predict) everything, you can eliminate single points of failure and shore up your IT environment.
-An HA system with plenty of redundancies, no single points of failure, and automatic failover, you’ll not only safeguard your revenue stream, you’ll maintain productivity, inter-office operations, keep staff on other tasks, and get better sleep at night (you know, from less anxiety about everything coming to a grinding halt).
+With an HA system with plenty of redundancies, no single points of failure, and automatic failover, you’ll not only safeguard your revenue stream, but you’ll also maintain productivity and inter-office operations, keep staff on other tasks, and get better sleep at night (you know, from less anxiety about everything coming to a grinding halt).

 What We Offer at Liquid Web

 At Liquid Web, we worry about catastrophic failures (preventing them, primarily, but recovering from them, too) so you don’t have to.
 To this end, we make automatic failovers—and cluster monitoring for the shortest and most seamless transitions—a top priority.
 Heartbeat, our multi-node monitor, and the industry standard, keeps a close eye on the health of your systems, automatically performing failovers when needed.
 Heartbeat can quickly and accurately identify critical failures and seamlessly transition to an elected secondary node.

 The automatic failover system in place at Liquid Web is one of many components that comprise our HA infrastructure and uptime guarantee.
 We offer 1000% compensation as outlined in our SLA’s 100% uptime guarantee.